PpAaMm19945/stage-builder/public/books/My First Books/animal-friends/content.md

 # Page 8
 ![Page 8](images/page-08.png)

-NJOVU!
+ELEPHANT!
 The elephant has a long trunk.

 **Ask:** Can you wave your arm like a trunk?